 Alma Gadot Perez

-Alma worked for the Milken Institute (Santa Monica, CA), where she grew its Israel Center from an emerging idea to a year-round Israel-based operation and acted as the center's first director general.
+Prior to founding her own practice, Alma worked for the Milken Institute (Santa Monica, CA), where she grew its Israel Center from an emerging idea to a year-round Israel-based operation and acted as the center's first director general.
 She designed its prestigious fellows program, led research teams and engaged in innovative tri-sector projects, from Impact Investing to monetizing biodiversity and heritage sites.
 Alma focused on regional strategy for JDC Israel and on organizational learning at the Strategic Planning Division of the Israeli Ministry of Social Affairs.

 Born in Israel, Alma lived in Canada, Belgium and the US before returning to Israel in 2012.
-She’s married to Nahshon Perez and mother of two boys.
+She’s married to Prof. Nahshon Perez and mother of two boys.

 Alma is an activist in the local municipality education system and community building efforts.
 She is the chairperson of Dorot Elementary School parents’ leadership board in Modiin and a member of the city's community committee.
-Alma's a practitioner and an advocate of every-day philanthropy, known for her "do-something 24h community funding effort" that takes place during Israeli Holocaust Memorial Day.
+She’s an ROIer (2016), a Schusterman Senior Fellow (cohort 3), A Kolot fellow and a Harry Potter fan.